NativeScript/docs/content/guide/extending-classes-and-conforming-to-protocols-ios.md

 ```
 ## Limitations
-- You shouldn't extend an already extended class
+- You should not extend an already extended class
 - You can't override static methods or properties
 - You can't expose static methods or properties